 GEOGRAPHY/HISTORY: This year he does maps of your home and town.
 Also, he will do a family tree.
 You cover all of the states and capitals and read about each state.
 Finally, later in the year, there are chapter books assigned that should more or less be near the same time period (depending on how many generations you can get back.)
 If you can find DYOCC recommends the book at the top of this post.
 We LOVE it.
 The maps and family tree seemed kind of SILLY to me the first couple of times, but now we really EMBRACE them.
 I (not the kids) learned the key dates for our family generations and use it as a measuring stick for history.
 Anytime I read a story, I say, “This happened ten years after Thomas Caswell came to America.”
 And the maps, if you point out the landmarks on the way to church and home, the kids really like it.
 “Remember your map?
 This is the third stop light you drew.
 Oh, I never noticed the flower shop.
 We should put that in.”

 LANGUAGE ARTS: Sound Beginnings is used as a SPELLING text, not “learning to read.”
 If you need 2GRD reading instruction, this is not it.
 We found a stack of sight words and team reading to be the best help in that department.
 We will be doing phonics all the way to 6GRD.
 Learning sight words now isn’t going to cripple their spelling or word-attack skills later.
 Also, there are TWO penmanship curricula this year.
 Sound Beginnings has its own manuscript.
 You have a stand-alone handwriting text.
 I ignore the writing instruction in Sound Beginnings and keep with the same path as last year.
 As usual, there are plenty of oral compositions and copying.
 This year the focus is COPYING.
 An important note, however, five minutes a day is ENOUGH.
-If the passage or poem is really long, just shoot for five minutes of good, solid work.
+If the passage is really long, just shoot for five minutes of good, solid work.
 If you want something to be in their own handwriting for a blank book or something, break up the copying over days.

 LATIN: Music is where you find the Latin this year.
 (Vocal training is especially helpful in teaching order and sequence of mind.
 Also, this music is some of our greatest hymns in English and Latin.)
 That lady’s voice is not my children’s definition of “beautiful” so maybe pull some from the suggested latin music sites.
 Also, the “music” in the suggested schedule is not this 30 second daily hymn practice.
 Just put this in the same session as your poetry stanza.

 MUSIC: This year we do the recorder and start cute little Hayes music worksheets.
 The Hayes series continues up to 4GRD.
 Then we switch to a different music reading course 5GRD and up.
-There are more Music Masters.
 Enjoying beautiful music is more important than learning the composer’s names.
 But the way the biographies are read, they are still great stories of virtue and worth hearing a few times.
 FYI, some of the composer’s lives are NOT child friendly from other sources.
 MM does us the favor of leaving out things not worth our attention.

 POETRY: Poetry this year is fun!
 If you’re tired of Robert Louis Stevenson, this is the year for you.
 He only has one.
 We love these poems.
 All of these poems are reviewed in future years.
 (Again this exercises his memory, but more importantly, like music, poetry moves the heart.
 “Bed in Summer” is much more moving than the statement.
 “Going to bed when it’s light out side is really hard.”)